Technologies at UHI

 - Information and guidance about your assessments

-Blackboard will be available to you the day your class starts.
-To log on to Blackboard you can use various methods:
+Brightspace will be available to you the day your class starts.
+To log on to Brightspace you can use various methods:

-- You can go directly to Blackboard and enter your credentials (see 'What is my Username?')
+- You can go directly to Brightspace and enter your credentials (see 'What is my Username?')

 - You can access the tile through myday (see 'myday')

-- You can use the Blackboard mobile app available on iPhone, Android and Windows
+- You can use the Brightspace mobile app available on iPhone and Android

 What is Turnitin?